 In general, these types of real estate contracts will be most interesting to private investors, banks, hedge funds and portfolio managers.
 Note buyers may also be interested in purchasing these types of real estate contracts, though it typically depends on where the property in question is located.
 If it’s in a high-demand, high-value market, the returns will likely make the contract an appealing purchase for the buyer.
 If the property is in a stagnant market without much upward mobility, the potential returns may not catch a note buyer’s eye.
 You can always get a free quote from a buyer if you’re not sure which bucket your property falls into.

 Regardless of which type of real estate contract you’re looking to sell, Amerinote Xchange can help.
-On notes and seller-financed loans, we’ll give you fast and competitive quote in less than 24 hours.
-That means money in your pocket – and less hassle – is only a day away.
-Just fill out our online form, and we’ll get started right ASAP.
+On notes and seller-financed loans, we’ll give you a fast and competitive quote in less than 24 hours.
+That means money in your pocket – with less hassle than a bank – is only a day away.
+Just fill out our online form, and we’ll get started ASAP.

 We can also consider purchasing real estate contracts on properties being bought or sold.
-If you’re flipping real estate contracts, simply fill out our form, and depending on the location and market trends of the properties in question, we’ll send you a customized quote the same day.
+If you’re flipping real estate contracts, simply fill out our form, and depending on the location and market trends relevant to the property in question, we’ll send you a customized quote the same day.

 To learn more about who buys real estate contracts, the benefits of using a note buyer or how to sell a real estate note, see our blog or contact Amerinote Xchange today.

 Cited article sources

 - SFGate.
 (Updated November 20, 2018).
 “How to Flip Real Estate Contracts.” https://homeguides.sfgate.com/flip-real-estate-contracts-1517.html